pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-vm/create-vm.md

       ![Network Resources](images/NetworkResources.png)

     > Then, the new cluster is shown on the *Cluster Details* page.
 When the master nodes are created, the new cluster gains a status of *Active* (it takes about 7 minutes).
+Please don't wait and proceed for the next task.

-## Task 3: Creation of repository inside Oracle Cloud Container Registry Repository
+## Task 2: Creation of repository inside Oracle Cloud Container Registry Repository

-You creates a public repository in this task.
-Later, we will push Auxiliary Image in this repository.
+In this task, you creates a public repository.
+In lab 3, we will push Auxiliary Image into this repository.

 1. In the Console, select the *Hamburger Menu* -> *Developer Services* -> *Container Registry* as shown.
     ![Container Registry Icon](images/ContainerRegistryIcon.png)